imechaozhang/Modeling-Class/README.md

 2-2.
 Molecular dynamics with Lenord Jonnes potential for 3-D gas.
 Pressure, RDF and MSD are calculated.

-3-1.
+final-1.
 Path integral MD for a single atom in a simple potential.

-3-2.
+final-2.
 Path integarl metadynamics for a single atom in a simple potential.

-and 2 code files for ramdon number generation.
+and 2 code files for ramdon number generation, which are used in the other codes.